ezpaarse-project/ezpaarse/doc/development/tools.md

 ## loginjector

-Stream a log file to a local instance of ezPAARSE.
+Streams a log file to a local instance of ezPAARSE.

 Example:
 ```bash